nrwl/nx-workshop/docs/lab21/LAB.md

     ![GitHub secrets](./github_secrets.png)

-3. Then back in our `deploy.yml` file, let's expose these secrets to the processes:
+3. Then back in our `deploy.yml` file, let's expose these secrets to the processes (use `ci.yml` as an example of where to put these):

     ```
     env: